+SECTION XV

-SECTION XV HONORS AND ADVANCED1 ACADEMIC COURSE PLACEMENT CRITERIA
+HONORS AND ADVANCED1 ACADEMIC COURSE PLACEMENT CRITERIA

-Honors and advanced placement courses provide students with challenging and rigorous learning experiences.
+Honors and advanced placement courses provide students with more challenging and rigorous learning experiences.
 For this reason, careful consideration is given to the placement of a student into an honors or advanced placement course.
-The following information outlines the criteria of placement into honors level courses in the four major academic programs: English, Math, Science and Social Studies.
+Student placement into an honors level course for each academic area is based on the academic criteria provided below.